 115. Confirm buyer is pre-qualified by calling loan officer.

 116. Obtain pre-qualification letter on buyer from the loan officer.

 117. Negotiate all offers on seller’s behalf, setting a time limit for loan approval and closing date.

 118. Prepare and convey any counteroffers, acceptance or amendments to the buyer’s agent.

 119. Fax copies of the contract and all addendums to closing attorney or title company.

-120. When Offer-to-Purchase contract is accepted and signed by the seller, deliver to buyer’s agent.
+120. When Offer-to-Purchase contract is accepted and signed by the seller, deliver to the buyer’s agent.

-121. Record and promptly deposit buyer’s money into the escrow account.
+121. Record and promptly deposit the buyer’s money into the escrow account.

 122. Disseminate “Under-Contract Showing Restrictions” as seller requests.

 123. Deliver copies of fully signed Offer to Purchase contract to sellers.